PASTAplus/PASTA/documentation/doc_tree/pasta_sop/backup.rst

 Consistency between the primary and secondary block storage systems occurs through internal controller software, while other replicated storage undergoes automatic fixity checks on a continuous basis.
-Consistency of data packages on Glacier occur rarely and are a manual process.
+Consistency checks of data packages on Glacier are performed using a manual process that retrieves and verifies random data packages on a periodic basis.

 The risk management strategy used to inform this process is primarily “Lots of Copies Keeps Stuff Safe” (LOCKSS), in addition to ensuring copies are geographically distributed.
-Longer term storage is being coordinated with the Dryad Digital Repository.
+Longer term storage of data package content is being coordinated with the Dryad Digital Repository.

 .. toctree::
     :hidden: